10 Best Generators for Tailgating in 2023 – Reviews & Top Picks

 7. Generac 6866 Gas Inverter Generator

-The Generac Gas Powered Inverter Generator has running watts of 1,600, and at 50% load, it can run for five to seven hours.
-It has a fairly large fuel capacity at just over a gallon.
+The Generac Gas Powered Inverter Generator has running watts of 1,600, and at 50% load, it can run for 5 to 7 hours.
+It has a fairly large fuel capacity of just over a gallon.
 We liked the PowerBar monitors that display the wattage used.
 It can run on economy, standard, and turbo modes to save fuel and reduce noise.
-This is an extremely quiet generator that comes with many extra features.
+This is an extremely quiet generator that comes with several features.

-This generator isn’t as heavy as some of the others, but at 46 lbs., it’s still difficult to carry around.
-Not only does it struggle to power devices at altitude, but it also sometimes leaks gas.
+This generator isn’t as heavy as some of the others, but at 46 pounds, it’s still difficult to carry around.
+Not only does it struggle to power devices, but it also sometimes leaks gas.
 It seems underpowered for the cost.

 - Running watts of 1,600